arnabdey73/resume/Arnab-Dey-Cloud-DevOps-Engineer.md

 ### **DevOps Engineer – AFRY Digital Solutions AB** *(May 2025 – Present)*

-- Designed and deployed a **GitOps-based Kubernetes platform** using **ArgoCD, Prometheus, and Grafana**, enabling version-controlled infrastructure, improved observability, and more reliable platform operations for engineering workflows.
+- Designed and deployed a **GitOps-based self-managed Kubernetes platform** using **K3s, ArgoCD, Prometheus, and Grafana**, enabling version-controlled infrastructure, improved observability, and more reliable platform operations for engineering workflows.
 - Maintained the GitOps platform as a live project ([GitHub repository](https://github.com/arnabdey73/single-node-gitops)).

 **Assignment: Ericsson AB**